WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Selector | Meaning
 --- | ---
 @AttackSource | Returns the source of an attack in `On Death` and `On Killed`.
 For groups this will differ from the attacker.
+@TriggerSource | Returns the source of the trigger in `On Any Action`.
 ``​`<SourceNameType>:<SourceNameValue>`​`` | A colon separated two segement value, with the first specifying the source type (e.g. `Role`) and the second the name/value (e.g. `Assassin`).

 ### Option Type